Euchie23/GeoTentacles/projectA_hotspots/README.md

 | Hotspot Map 2020 | Post-EEZ enforcement | `outputs/maps/hotspot_2020.png` |
 | Yearly Summary Table | Total catch, effort, CPUE | `outputs/tables/hotspot_summary.csv` |

+Note on Map Symbology
+Catch quantities displayed in the hotspot maps use logarithmic (base-10) graduated color scaling in QGIS.
+This transformation is applied only at the visualization stage to improve interpretability of highly right-skewed fisheries data and to emphasize relative hotspot intensity.
+All analytical calculations (e.g., CPUE, summaries, and trend analysis) are performed using raw catch values in kilograms.

 ---

 ## 📉 Limitations & Future Work
 - Hotspots are based on available vessel data; unreported catches are not included
 - Grid size (0.25°) may smooth fine-scale patterns; future work could experiment with smaller grids
 - Environmental drivers (SST, Chlorophyll-a, depth) not yet incorporated into predictive models — next step for integration into Streamlit/Shiny dashboard
+- Future work could compare log-scaled visual hotspot patterns with alternative normalizations (e.g., effort-normalized density surfaces) to assess sensitivity of hotspot delineation.

 ---